I want to begin this article with a case study from our recently published research in the Biomedical Journal of Scientific & Technical Research.(1)

 In the above research it should be pointed out the comparison between lumbar surgery and conservative treatments did not include stem cell therapy.
 They included the traditional conservative treatments including physical therapy, cortisone injections, pain medications and others listed below.

-The MRI’s role in confusing and frightening patients
+The MRI’s role in confusing patients

 One of the reasons surgery may be no better than conservative care is that the surgery tried to fix a problem that was not there: Pain.